 To create the remote table, the Execution Engine does the following:

-- It inserts the result of this query into the table of the database created in step #1.
+It inserts the result of this query into the table of the database created in step #1.
 If in the data source, the use of the bulk load API is enabled, it uses the bulk data load API to insert the results.

 To do this, you need the following privileges:

 “Connect” over the database of the JDBC data source.